Pushing-Induced Arrest Across Lattices and Dimensions: Abstract

 \section{Abstract}

 Tracer–media interactions can give rise to transport phenomena beyond classical models; e.g., obstacle pushing can eliminate percolation.
-We demonstrate that the existing explanation of this effect fails in 3D.
-We show that confinement is governed by emergent trapping—rare door-closing events with constant probability per step—yielding exponential survival.
+We demonstrate that the existing ``snowplow'' mechanism proposed to explain this effect fails in 3D.
+We show that confinement is governed by emergent trapping—rare ``door-closing'' events that occur with an approximately constant probability per step at low obstacle densities, thus yielding exponential survival.
 This allows prediction of the time-dependent mean-squared displacement from short-time estimates of the diffusion constant and trapping probability, providing a minimal description of pushing-induced arrest across lattices and dimensions.

 From advancing a chess pawn toward promotion to navigating busy crowds, pushing is synonymous with forward motion.
 Despite the ubiquity of this heuristic in daily life, classical models describing the motion of tracers through disordered environments typically overlook pushing dynamics.
 A canonical example of this ruling paradigm is the “ant in a labyrinth” (AIL) model \cite{ de1976percolation, stauffer2018introduction, ben2000diffusion}.
 There, an ‘ant’ is depicted as a random walker, surrounded by immovable obstacles as illustrated in Fig. \ref{fig: walk example}(a).
 This disparity between the static assumptions of traditional percolation models \cite{shante1971introduction, essam1980percolation, saberi2015recent, li2021percolation} and the pushy nature of motion in the real-world raises fundamental questions: How does pushing affect transport in disordered media?
 And does it always translate to forward motion?